Home » Articles » Topic » Media » Social Media

 • What level of proof is necessary to show that threats published or sent on social media can result in a criminal conviction of stalking.

-In addition, some have warned that the use of disguised social media accounts by Russia, China and others to spread disinformation and sow division and confusion among Americans is a new type of “information warfare” that threatens national security and warrants some type of government intervention.
+Some have warned that the use of disguised social media accounts by Russia, China and others to spread disinformation and sow division and confusion among Americans is a new type of “information warfare” that threatens national security and warrants some type of government intervention.
 Others counter that such intervention could lead to improper government censorship and limit the right of Americans to receive information through social media platforms.

 Government officials routinely use social media to communicate policy, advocate positions, introduce new legislation and for other communication.